 Conclusion: LIFRα was detected in ovarian somatic cells (GCs, CMs).
 Significantly higher expression was found in GCs from HOR patients, compared to NOR and LOR patients, suggesting a higher proportion of precursor cells.
 Moreover, low LIFR expression was found in NOR.
 This results suggest that different proportion of precursor granulosa cells exist in the follicles of HOR and LOR when compared with NOR patients.
 We are currently studying the significance of this interesting finding in order to better understand how folliculogenesis is altered in patients with HOR, and whether LIFRα expression could be a surrogate marker for oocyte quality and maturity.

-This project was jointly-funded by CReATe Program Inc. and by a D+H Sunnybrook Research Institute Studentship Award.
+Funding & Disclosures: This project was jointly-funded by CReATe Program Inc. and by a D+H Sunnybrook Research Institute Studentship Award.
 There are no conflicts of interest to disclose.